What do you see?

 Diabetes screening is done using a blood test.
-Alberta follows the current Canadian guidelines for diabetes screening which are available here: http://guidelines.diabetes.ca/App_Themes/CDACPG/resources/cpg_2013_full_en.pdf.
+The current guidelines used in Alberta for diabetes screening are available here: https://actt.albertadoctors.org/file/asap-maneuvers-menu.pdf

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: